 Bullying and Harassment

 The University of Liverpool has a zero tolerance approach to bullying and harassment.
-Students can contact a Bullying and Harassment Advisor for advice and guidance if they have experienced or witnessed bullying behaviour.
-The Dignity at Work and Study Policy is the University's Bullying and Harassment policy and outlines steps to seek a informal and formal resolution.
+Students can report Bullying and Harassment on the Report and Support website.
+For further information, please read the Dignity at Work and Study Policy, the University's Bullying and Harassment policy.